Hopping from Job to Job to Find the Best Salary and Benefits in Today’s Workforce

 At the same time, history shows that with every industrial revolution, the rates of job tenure change.
 At the turn of the 19th century, economists expressed equal concern about job force tenure rates as individuals stepped out of their farms and homes and embarked on new careers provided by the technological shift.
 The Great Depression rattled those numbers in the 1920s and both world wars.
 After World War II, soldiers returning from the battlefield found themselves in a more stable job market in a booming world economy, with businesses offering competitive salaries and lifetime benefits.

-Cost of living rates allowed the next several generations to continue this pattern.
+The cost of living rates allowed the next several generations to continue this pattern.
 Housing prices, improved worker-management relations, improvements due to union activity, and stock market stability all contributed to the security of job positions.

 The internet boom hit in the 1990s, bringing a high rate of change in the economy with it.
 Although the economy remained in good shape, many new companies opened while others closed, causing a panic, and a demand for skilled technological workers increased, drastically shifting the way companies do business and what positions they are filling.
 This was the first time in recorded history that job tenure fell so sharply.
 With another economic dip happening in 2006, job markets changed once more, rattling job tenure rates.
 While some industries plummeted, others rose in their place, and that’s supposed to happen in capitalism.
 According to Pew Social Trends, employment in knowledge-intensive and service-oriented sectors, such as education, health, and professional and business services, has about doubled.
 Underlying factors such as globalization, outsourcing of jobs and technological change are among the fundamental forces contributing to the transformation.”